 3. Designed Mixes:

-In these mixes, the efficiency of the concrete is specified by the designer, although the mix ratio is determined by the manufacturer of the concrete, in addition the minimum cement content can be maintained.
+In these mixes, the efficiency of the concrete is specified by the designer, although the mix ratio is determined by the manufacturer of the concrete and the minimum cement content can be maintained.

 This is essentially the most rational strategy for the selection of mixing ratios with particular materials, considering roughly distinctive characteristics.